 Legal Advice for Redundancy Rules for Employers

 Due to increasing uncertainty in the current financial market, many businesses are faced with making cutbacks.
-Unfortunately, this often means reducing staffing costs through redundancy.
-When making redundancies is unavoidable, it pays to enlist the services of a specialist employment solicitor, to ensure that the best approach is adopted.
+Unfortunately, this often involves reducing staffing costs through redundancy.
+When redundancies are unavoidable, it pays to enlist the services of specialist employment law solicitors, to ensure that the best approach is adopted.

-As experts in all areas of employment law, we have offered guidance to countless employers attempting to negotiate their path through this legal minefield.
-Acting on your behalf, we will ensure that you always adhere to current legislation during the redundancy process and reduce the risk of costly future compensation claims.
-We are alert to common employment law pitfalls and we are there to help you avoid them.
+As experts in all areas of employment law, we have offered guidance to countless employers attempting to navigate their path through this legal minefield.
+Acting on your behalf, we will ensure that you always adhere to current legislation during the redundancy process, thereby reducing the risk of costly future compensation claims for unfair dismissal.
+We are alert to common employment law pitfalls and are there to help you avoid them.

 Bespoke